FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Generate_certificates/_index.md

 >
 > When you log in to the Administration Tool using the admin account, you can access this page by selecting Setup &gt; Certificates &gt; Local Certificates.
 To import a certificate, refer to the SecureTransport Administrator's Guide.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can use certificates for multiple purposes.
+{{< SecureTransport/componentshortname  >}} can use certificates for multiple purposes.
 For example, the FTPD certificate is commonly used for securing FTPS connections.
 Separate certificates and aliases can be used for each protocol.
 The httpd certificate is commonly signed by a public CA so that external users, especially those using a web browser to access the system, will trust the certificate.
 The other certificates are either internal to the product or only used by the Administrators; they can be signed by the internal CA. A temporary admind certificate is generated as part of the installation process so you can log in for initial setup.

-To use a certificate signed by an external CA, refer to the <span class="redirect_st_ag" cshid="admin" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide*</span> for information about the Import function.
+To use a certificate signed by an external CA, refer to the for information about the Import function.

-## <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> certificates
+## {{< SecureTransport/componentshortname  >}} certificates

-The following tables list the certificates commonly used with <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, although the default <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> configuration only requires that the `admind` and `mdn` certificates use those aliases.
+The following tables list the certificates commonly used with {{< SecureTransport/componentshortname  >}}, although the default {{< SecureTransport/componentshortname  >}} configuration only requires that the `admind` and `mdn` certificates use those aliases.

-For a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server installation, generate the following certificates as needed:
+For a {{< SecureTransport/componentshortname  >}} Server installation, generate the following certificates as needed:

 <table>
    <thead>